Phonicmas/Rimdark40kMankindsFinest/Legiones Asstartes.md

 ANGER MANAGEMENT

 Angron: Forced "bloodlust", "brawler" and "psychopath" traits.
 Random "berserk" mental breakdown.
-Can enter the berserk state in combat.
+Can enter the berserk state in combat, pain factor 0.

 World Eaters: Always has a "brawler" trait, along with a either "bloodlust" or "psychopath" being a forced trait, with a relatively high chance of having both at the same time.
 Slight penalty on intellectual work.